 - Scoop.
 Immediately place rounded spoonfuls of the candy onto a lined cookie sheet.
 Top with chopped peanuts and extra marshmallows.
 Allow to cool before serving.

-- Chocolate.
-You can omit the chocolate chunks and use 1 and 3/4 cups semi-sweet chocolate chips if desired.
-You can also use high quality chocolate bars broken into pieces.
+- Chocolate: Swap the chocolate chunks for 1 ¾ cups semi-sweet chocolate chips, or use high-quality chocolate bars broken into pieces.

-- Bars.
-Instead of dropping in spoonfuls, pour onto parchment lined baking sheet.
-Once solid, break into pieces.
+- Bars: Instead of scooping into clusters, spread the mixture onto a parchment-lined baking sheet.
+Once firm, break into pieces.

-- Microwave.
-Instead of melting the chocolate in the crockpot, you can melt the chocolate and peanut butter in a microwave-safe bowl in 30-second increments.
+- Microwave: Instead of making rocking road candy clusters in the slow cooker, melt chocolate and peanut butter in a microwave-safe bowl in 30-second increments.

-- Garnish: Sea salt, sprinkles, coconut or dried fruit could be added.
+- Garnish: Sprinkle with sea salt, shredded coconut, sprinkles, or dried fruit before the chocolate sets.

-- Chill.
-To speed up the cooling process, place the candy in the refrigerator to chill until firm.
+- Chill: Speed up the setting process by placing the candy in the refrigerator until firm.

 The Perfect Holiday Gift!

 Package rocky road as a gift.
-I love to give this as a homemade Christmas food gift along with some 3 Musketeers Cool Whip candy recipe or PayDay candy bar recipe!
+I love to give this as a homemade Christmas food gift along with my 3 Musketeers Cool Whip candy recipe or my PayDay candy bar recipe!

 Place a piece of parchment paper in a basket, treat box or holiday tin and place the rocky road inside.
 Then tie it with some baker’s twine and a holiday tag.
 So fun, festive, and delicious!

-More chocolate recipes I love to make include crunch bars, chocolate coconut balls or these homemade Twix bars.
+More chocolate recipes I love to make include crunch bars, chocolate coconut balls, chocolate fudge or these homemade Twix bars.

 More Easy Candy Recipes